The use of sunscreen in children – what for and why?

 What is the ultra-violet (UV) index?

 The UV index is something that we see every time we watch the weather forecast.
 It is an index calculated to express the level of risk caused by UV lights.
 It is usually presented in different colours – from green, which expresses a low risk and all the way to purple – extremely high risk.
 Naturally, during the summer months, there is a higher level of risk that starts in the early morning hours and lasts until the sun sets.
-With the help of this index, one can plan their day outdoors and avoid outdoor activity (even if it is under full protection), during the high-risk hours.
-Read more below about avoidance.
+With the help of this index, one can plan their day outdoors and avoid outdoor activity (even if it is under full protection) during the high-risk hours.
+Read more about avoidance below.

 Why is sunlight important and necessary?